FlorianRappl/portal-sample/README.md

 Since this is a POC the code is not optimized (e.g., the possibility of extracting Angular and sharing external, lazy loaded packages, is not shown).

+## Piral

+:rocket: **Update 2019** I've also recreated this sample using [Piral](https://piral.io), which is an awesome framework for building microfrontends.
+Look for it in the [portal-sample-piral](https://github.com/FlorianRappl/portal-sample-piral) project here on GitHub.

 ## Architecture

 The architecture of the portal application has been derived in such a way to decouple widgets as much as possible from the main application.
 Ideally, a widget could be a plain component library that additionally exposes one more function.
 Realistically, it will be a dedicated npm package that either consumes a component library, or was converted from an existing application.